loopbackio/loopback.io/pages/en/lb3/API-definition-generator.md

 ### Options

-`-h, --help`
-Print the generator's options and usage.

-`--skip-cache`
-Do not remember prompt answers.
-Default is false.

-`--skip-install`
-Do not automatically install dependencies.
-Default is false.

-### Additional options

 `-o,   --output`
-Name and full path to the output file.
+: Name and full path to the output file.
 By default, the generator displays the API definition to the screen (stdout).
 Use this option to save the definition to a file instead.

 `--json`
-By default, the generator exports the API definition in YAML format.
+: By default, the generator exports the API definition in YAML format.
 Use this option to export in JSON format instead; or specify a file with a `.json` format.

+{% include_relative includes/CLI-std-options.md %}